-Direct sampling of the sediment cover is available from ODP/DSDP sites [Ryan et al., 1973], while sub-basement structure was mainly inferred from potential field and refraction data.
-Early studies [Locardi and Nicolich, 1988; Nicolich, 1989; Dde Voogd et al., 1992; Scarascia et al., 1994] considered the crust to be 15-20 km thick.
-Later investigations refined this value to 8-10 km [Catalano et al., 2001; Gallais et al., 2011; Dellong et al., 2018]).
-Important insight has come from heat flow measurements, which revealed that very low values prevail in the eastern Mediterranean compared to the western Mediterranean [Jiménez-Munt et al., 2003], indicating distinct differences in the age and thickness of the lithosphere in these realms (younger, warmer lithosphere in the west; older, colder and thicker lithosphere in the east).
-Low heat flux values of 30-40 mW/m2 [Della Vedova and Pellis, 1989] from the Ionian basin underpin its oceanic origin of at least Mesozoic age, coherent with the Pangea breakup and rifting of the TNeo-Tethys ocean during the late Paleozoic or Early Mesozoic [Sage et al., 1997;Ricou, 1994; Stampfli et al., 2002; Agard et al., 2011Frizon de Lamotte et al., 2015].
-In addition, the relatively high Bouguer gravity anomaly of the IAP with values exceeding 200 mGal [Morelli et al., 1975] suggests a shallow Moho boundary [Dellong et al., 2018].
-The seafloor magnetic pattern of the IAP indicates that the Ionian Sea lithosphere was formed around 220-230 Ma during Triassic times and it is considered as a remnant of the Tethys ocean [Speranza et al., 2012].
+Direct sampling of the sediment cover is available from ODP-DSDP sites (Ryan et al., 1973), while sub-basement structure was mainly inferred from potential field and refraction data.
+Early studies (Locardi and Nicolich, 1988; Nicolich, 1989; de Voogd et al., 1992; Scarascia et al., 1994) considered the crust to be 15-20 km thick.
+Later investigations refined this value to 8-10 km (Catalano et al., 2001; Gallais et al., 2011; Dellong et al., 2018).
+Important insight has come from heat flow measurements, which revealed that very low values prevail in the eastern Mediterranean compared to the western Mediterranean (Jiménez-Munt and Negredo, 2003), indicating distinct differences in the age and thickness of the lithosphere in these realms (younger, warmer lithosphere in the west; older, colder, and thicker lithosphere in the east).
+Low heat flux values of $30-40 \text{ mW m}^{-2}$ (Della Vedova and Pellis, 1989) from the Ionian basin underpin its oceanic origin of at least Mesozoic age, coherent with the Pangea breakup and rifting of the Neo-Tethys Ocean during the late Paleozoic or early Mesozoic (Ricou, 1994; Stampfli et al., 2002; Frizon de Lamotte et al., 2015).
+In addition, the relatively high Bouguer gravity anomaly of the IAP with values exceeding 200 mgal (Morelli et al., 1975) suggests a shallow Moho boundary (Dellong et al., 2018).
+The sea-floor magnetic pattern of the IAP indicates that the Ionian Sea lithosphere was formed around 220-230 Ma during Triassic times, and it is considered a remnant of the Tethys Ocean (Speranza et al., 2012).